autostars-de/ios-obd-sdk/README.md

 }
 ```

-You will receive so called ObdEvents within your Session Stream via the Server Sent Events (SSE) stream at:
+You will receive so called `ObdEvents` within your session stream via the Server Sent Events (SSE) at:

 `https://obd.autostars.de/obd/stream`